my-hack-club-projects/rust-vm/src/ast/syntax.md

 ```
 expr: the expression whose result must be *truthy* (evaluates as true)
 codeBlock: the code block to be run repeatedly as long as the expression is truthy

+--
+## Math features
+Most programming languages lack a lot of things 'math syntax' has, for example '!' for factorial